 We encourage our local artists to actively participate in the local community and join in the national conversation:

 - Join NAVA, the peak national body for artists

-- Engage with Murray Arts, our local regional arts development organisation
+- Connect with Murray Arts, our local regional arts development organisation

 - Stay abreast of opportunities provided by the Australia Council, Create NSW and Creative Victoria